Coming Soon

 Scribner | 9781982122799 | Published April 1, 2025

-Teenaged István lives with his mother in a quiet apartment complex in Hungary.
-Shy and new in town, he is a stranger to the social rituals practiced by his classmates and soon becomes isolated, with his neighbor --- a married woman close to his mother’s age, whom he begrudgingly helps with errands --- as his only companion.
-But as these periodical encounters shift into a clandestine relationship that István himself can barely understand, his life soon spirals out of control, ending in a violent accident that leaves a man dead.
+Teenager István lives with his mother in a quiet apartment complex in Hungary.
+Shy and new in town, he soon becomes isolated, with his neighbor --- a married woman whom he begrudgingly helps with errands --- as his only companion.
+But as these periodic encounters shift into a clandestine relationship that István himself can barely understand, his life soon spirals out of control, ending in a violent accident that leaves a man dead.
 What follows is a rocky trajectory that sees István emigrate from Hungary to London, where he moves from job to job before finding steady work as a driver for London’s billionaire class.
-Through it all, István is a calm, detached observer of his own life and through his eyes we experience a tragic twist on an immigrant “success story.”
+At each juncture, his life is affected by the goodwill or self-interest of strangers.
+Through it all, István is a calm, detached observer of his own life, and through his eyes we experience a tragic twist on an immigrant “success story.”

 Tor Books | 9781250883407 | Published April 1, 2025

-Thayer Wren, the father of modern technology, is dead.
-Any one of his three telepathically gifted children would be a plausible inheritor to the Wrenfare throne.
-Meredith, textbook accomplished eldest daughter, has recently cured mental illness.
+Thayer Wren, the brilliant CEO of Wrenfare Magitech, is dead.
+Any one of his three children would be a plausible inheritor to the Wrenfare throne.
+Or so they would like to think.
+Meredith, the head of her own groundbreaking biotech company, has recently cured mental illness.
 If only her father's fortune wasn't her last hope for keeping her journalist ex-boyfriend from exposing what she really is: a total fraud.
-Arthur, second-youngest congressman in history, fights the good fight every day, yet he's losing his re-election campaign.
-But his dead father’s approval might just turn his sinking ship around.
-Eilidh, once the world's most famous ballerina, has spent the last five years as a run-of-the-mill executive at her father’s company after a life-altering injury.
-If her father left her everything, it would finally validate her worth.
-On the pipeline of gifted kid to clinically depressed adult, nobody wins --- but which Wren will come out on top?
+Arthur, the second-youngest congressman in history, fights the good fight every day of his life.
+Yet his wife might be leaving him, and he's losing his re-election campaign.
+But his dead father’s approval just might turn his sinking ship around.
+Eilidh has spent the last five years as a marketing executive after a life-altering injury put an end to her prodigious ballet career.
+If her father left her everything, it finally would validate her worth.

 Zibby Publishing | 9798989923014 | Published April 1, 2025